- Pk 636: RWP-PEW 1420-1500

-I started my airline flying career on Sept 15, 1969 as a First Officer on Fokker F-27 Friendship (AP-ALN), a 44-seater twin-engine turbo-propeller aircraft at Rawalpindi*, the Northern Areas Base of Pakistan International Airlines.
+I started my airline flying career on 15 September 1969 as First Officer on Fokker F-27 Friendship, registration AP-ALN, a 44-seater twin-engine turbo-propeller aircraft at Rawalpindi*, the Northern Areas Base of Pakistan International Airlines.
 The others were Lahore, Karachi and Dacca.

 *Rawalpindi also serves Islamabad

-Northern Pakistan is a scenic, beautiful but an inhospitable mountainous terrain with airfields at Gilgit, Skardu and Chitral.
-Weather remains a concern for departures in the mornings and there were many cancellations because of the blockage of the approach valley by clouds.
+Northern Pakistan is scenic and beautiful area but with an inhospitable mountainous terrain with airfields at Gilgit, Skardu and Chitral.
+Weather remains a concern for departures all the time and there were many cancellations because the approach valley was covered in clouds.
 The airplane couldn’t fly above the mountains.
-We had daily flights to Peshawar and what is narrated below, happened on one of the flights out of Peshawar for Rawalpindi on June 12, 1970.
+We had daily flights to Peshawar and what is narrated below, happened on one of the flights from Peshawar to Rawalpindi on 12 June 1970.

 * Sky is divided into eight parts (octas).
 6 octas means 6 parts of the sky are covered by this type of cloud, cumulonimbus (thunderstorm cloud).

-I tried to calm her down by saying that one could pray at any time, and then by the grace of God, we were picked up by the Air Force radar station at Sakesar, near Sargodha.
+I tried to calm myself and her down by saying that one could pray at any time, and just then we were picked up by the Air Force radar station at Sakesar, near Sargodha.
 We were given our position relative to Sargodha, and the captain asked me to plot the track to Lahore on the map, which I still remember was 114 degrees magnetic.
-So a forty four minutes flight turned into a two hour nightmare when we finally made it to Lahore with low fuel booster pumps lights on.
+So, a forty-four minutes flight turned into a two hour nightmare when we finally made it to Lahore with low fuel booster pumps lights on.
 It was a harrowing experience for me and my body ached the next day because of it.